oscarmlage/oscarmlagecom/src/content/sections/about.md

 This site has been built on top of [Hugo](https://gohugo.io), [Vim](https://www.vim.org), [Twitch](https://twitch.tv/oscarmlage) (did almost everything live!, since the Hugo research to the last fill of text placeholders) And of course, ❤️ and ☕.
 Oh! and [the repo](https://github.com/oscarmlage/oscarmlagecom) is public now.

-**Let me specially highlight that all of this was possible because [Segundo Fdez](https://www.segundofdez.com) gifted me his best gift: time, effort and the knowledge to make this great interface you're looking at.
+**Let me specially highlight that all of this was possible because [Segundo Fdez](https://www.segundofdez.com) has given me his best gift: time, effort and the knowledge to make this great interface you're looking at.
 Thank you so much ❤️**

 ---